yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

-❗ 18.
-What Are Higher Order Components(HOC) ?
-<br/><br/>

-❗ 19.
-What are Pure Components ?
-<br/><br/>

-20. What Is The Difference Between React And React Native ?
+18. What Is The Difference Between React And React Native ?
 > - ReactJS is a JavaScript library, supporting both front-end web and being run on a server, for building user interfaces and web applications.
 It follows the concept of reusable components.
 > - React Native is a mobile framework that makes use of JavaScript engine available on the host, allowing you to build mobile applications for different platforms (iOS, Android, and Windows Mobile) in JavaScript that allows you to use ReactJS to build reusable components and communicate with native components.
 > - Both are open-sourced by Facebook follow the JSX syntax extension to JavaScript.
 Which compiles to React.createElement calls under the hood.
 <br/><br/>

-21. Explain The Controlled Components And Uncontrolled Components.
+19. Explain The Controlled Components And Uncontrolled Components.
 > - **Controlled Components** : <br/>
 (1) In most cases, we recommend using controlled components to implement forms.  <br/> (2) Controls the values of input elements in a form using setState(). <br/>